x1F/sip-framework/docs/README.md

 ### Configuration properties

-By default, the following properties come as a part of SIP Framework, to override them simply add them to your configuration file with desired values.
+By default, the following properties are included in the SIP Framework.
+To override them, simply add them to your configuration file with your desired values.

-When using a yaml configuration file, which is already available in resources, adapt the properties to its format.
+If you're using a YAML configuration file (typically found in the application module), make sure to adapt the properties to the correct YAML format.
+A complete YAML configuration file with all available properties can be found [here](./sip-config-properties.yaml).

 Name | Description | Value | Default |
 --- | --- | --- | --- |